Nice Horse

 The band has released one studio album entitled "There Goes the Neighbourhood" (2017) and one EP called "A Little Unstable" (2017).

-History

-Formation
+Career

 Nice Horse started in Hawaii with what was initially a girls trip to hang out and write songs.
-It evolved into the first self-contained all-female country band in Canada.
 In the summer of 2016 they opened for The Kentucky Headhunters in Lloydminster and played Big Valley Jamboree.
 In the fall of 2016 they signed with Coalition Music Management.
 In early 2017, they toured with Tom Cochrane on the Mad Mad World 25th anniversary tour.
 The band provided opening support sets on various dates across western Canada and joined Tom's band for three songs in Edmonton, Toronto, and Oshawa.